 - a primary school,

-- located in a borough we work in (our reach grows each year, so if a borough is not listed yet, check in regularly for any changes),
+- located in a borough we work in (our reach grows each year, so if a borough is not listed yet, email us to express your interest),

 - able to refer pupils who would benefit from having a mentor.

-Get in touch to arrange an introductory all and receive our schools’ booklet with more information!
-Email firstname.lastname@example.org
+Get in touch to arrange an introductory call and receive our schools’ booklet with more information!
+Email email@example.com

 With large classroom sizes and complex home lives, we know that not all children get that one-to-one support they need.
 Schools refer pupils who they deem would benefit from the support of meeting their mentor each week for an entire year.
 A child can be referred to our programme for a range of reasons – there is no typical child on the programme.
 Some reasons pupils might be referred are because they: